 Levi LaVallee first tasted podium success in 2004 when he won the HillCross snowmobile event at the Winter X Games in Aspen.
 The Minneapolis resident later made the switch to Freestyle competition, nailing this event and cementing his place as a legend on the snow.

 Standing on top of the podium at the 2008 Winter X Games again in Aspen was a symbol of personal excellence and professional evolution for Levi, who had lost a year due to a blowout knee injury on the pro tour.
 He took gold in both the Speed & Style and Freestyle events and was later named Best Male Athlete of the entire competition.

-He’s notched up ten X Games medals so far (seven of them gold) and, in 2011, took the torch from Travis Pastrana, Robbie Maddison and Rhys Millen for one of his greatest feats – Red Bull New Year No Limits.
+He’s notched up a ton of X Games medals so far (many of them gold) and, in 2011, took the torch from Travis Pastrana, Robbie Maddison and Rhys Millen for one of his greatest feats – Red Bull New Year No Limits.
 The man with balls-to-the-wall fearlessness jumped across the San Diego Bay, setting a new world record of 412ft.Read more